DIPlib/diplib/src/documentation/why_tensors.md

 ```

 Note again that is is possible to compute `corners` more efficiently
 by \ref iterators.
-That way, one can run throug the image `S` only once,
+That way, one can run through the image `S` only once,
 and avoid the temporary intermediate images.

 [//]: # (--------------------------------------------------------------)